ppy/osu-wiki/wiki/Glossary/en.md

 ### BG

+*Short for "background".*

-BG is short for *background*.
-BG refers to the background image and/or video of a beatmap.
+Refers to the background image and/or video of a beatmap.
 Inside a beatmap folder, BG (sometimes stylized as *bg*) is usually the name for the background image.

 ### Blanket